nicolas-reig/Auto-Eater/README.md

 - Customizable Food Blacklist:

 	Prevents specific foods from being eaten automatically.
-This is useful for rare, valuable, risky, or utility foods like golden apples or suspicious stew.
+This is useful for rare, valuable, or dangerous foods like golden apples or suspicious stew.

 - Auto hunger threshold: